Hang Tien Exploration Tour

 Journey 4 days 3 nights conquering the unique river caves of Tu Lan Cave System and discovering Hang Tien Cave which is the largest cave in the Tu Lan Cave system.
 Experiencing dinner at a local home and staying overnight at beautiful Tu Lan Lodge.

-The Hang Tien Cave Exploration tour (HT3) is a Vietnam Adventure Tour run by Oxalis Adventure.
-This adventure tour is second only to the Tu Lan Expedition Adventure Tour (TL4) in terms of the difficulty and grandeur of the trip.
+The Hang Tien Cave Exploration tour (HT3) is the second most challenging and majestic tour in the Tu Lan Cave System, after the Tu Lan Expedition Adventure Tour (TL4).
 According to the adventure scale used by Oxalis Adventure tours, this adventure tour has a challenging difficulty level of Level 4.

 Hang Tien, the largest dry cave in the Tu Lan Cave System, is located about 70 kilometers west of Phong Nha - Ke Bang National Park in the province of Quang Binh.
 It is renowned for its pure beauty and formations resembling terraced rice fields.